xiaoalice1995/Advanced_Python_Final_Project/Documentation.md

 ### **Conceptual specifications**

 Pong! is a simple, easy to play mini-game.
-The player only needs to control peddel to catch the ball, and once the ball is not caught, the game is over.
+The player only needs to control paddle to catch the ball, and once the ball is not caught, the game is over.
 The number of balls increases over time and the game becomes more difficult.

 The player's score is displayed in the top left corner of the game and the final score is displayed in the centre of the screen at the end of the game.